-By Brittany Williamson, MS, LMHC and Catherine Simms, PhD, BCBA-D
+By: Brittany Williamson, MS, LMHC and Dr. Cat Baker, PhD, BCBA-D

 Parents of school-age children can attest that the sleep struggle is real.
 We consistently receive questions and concerns regarding sleep, sleep hygiene, and parental frustration regarding sleep.
 While it may seem the cards are stacked against us in this battle for the ZZZ’s with afterschool activities, homework loads, screen time (posts coming soon on this one), those crafty pleas for just one more hug, and how suddenly thirsty they become once their parents have left their room, it’s important that we don’t concede.
 Developing good sleep habits is vital to mental health and learning for our kids.
 Not getting the recommended 10-11 hours for this age group can lead to inferior mood management, impulsivity, hyperactivity, anxiety, and poor cognitive functioning.